 - You needed surgery to repair the injury or reconstruct the joint

 - The joint surface cannot be repaired or reconstructed to its preinjury level

-In some patients, no single injury to the elbow occurs.
-Work or outside activities can lead to osteoarthritis of the elbow if the patient places more demands on the joint than it can bear.
+In some cases, no single injury to the elbow occurs.
+Work or heavy activities can lead to osteoarthritis of the elbow if a person places more demands on the joint than it can bear.
 For example, professional baseball pitchers place unusually high demands on their throwing elbows, which can lead to failure of the stabilizing ligaments.
 When this occurs, surgical reconstruction may be needed.
 High-shear forces placed across the joint can lead to cartilage breakdown over a period of years.

 The best way to prevent elbow arthritis is to avoid injury to the joint.
-When injury does occur, it is important to recognize it right away and get treatment.
-Individuals involved in heavy work or sports activities should maintain muscular strength around the elbow.
-Proper conditioning and technique should always be used.
+If you do suffer an injury, it is important to recognize it right away and get treatment.
+Individuals involved in heavy work or sports activities should maintain muscular strength around the elbow, and always condition properly and use correct technique.